dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/loading-accounts/_index.md

 Fusion CAC is regularly reacting to account activity, submitting information to the encoder, updating Workgroups, and receiving updated data to the EMR.
 When you are working from the assigned accounts listing, from time to time you might need to {{% icon icon="arrows-rotate" %}} refresh the data and update the Workgroups with recent information.

-To ensure that you have the most up-to-date information for accounts in your assigned Workgroups, or when your current session of Fusion CAC has been idle for an extended period, hit the {{% button %}}Refresh{{% /button %}} button to update your session with recent activity.
+To ensure that you have the most up-to-date information for accounts in your assigned Workgroups, or when your current session of Fusion CAC has been idle for an extended period, hit the
+{{%button%}}Refresh{{%/button%}} button to update your session with recent activity.

 > [!note] Avoid Browser Refresh
 The **Refresh** button within Fusion CAC is different from the refresh button in your browser.
 It is